Interlock kit ($400 to $850) vs manual transfer switch (up to $1,500). What each does, code and permits, and why it is all electrician work.

 Can I install an interlock kit myself?

 No. Connecting an interlock kit or transfer switch means working inside your main panel, which is permitted, inspected, licensed-electrician work in essentially every jurisdiction.
-A mismatched or homemade interlock can fail inspection and create a real hazard.
+A homemade plate is the specific thing to avoid: NEC 110.2 says equipment is acceptable only if approved, and 110.3(B) requires listed equipment to be installed per its listing, so a shop-made interlock has nothing to show an inspector.
+Authorities having jurisdiction require a device suitable for the intended use that prevents inadvertent interconnection.
 This guide is written so you can understand and question a quote, not so you can wire it yourself.

 Why can't I just backfeed through my dryer outlet?